ssnkhan/adversarial-threat-modelling/README.md

 ### Installing VECTR
-To minimise issues during the workshop, please continue with default configuration options when installing Vectr.
+To minimise issues during the workshop, please continue with default configuration options when installing VECTR.
 In production environments, configuring additional options within the `.env` file is strongly recommended.

 ```
 sudo mkdir -p /opt/vectr